 5) Ensure that there is a firewall on your server.

 6) Run a program like SiteLock – Website Security, to scan for any malware that does get in and automatically remove it.

 7) Setup regular backups of your data to another location that is independent of your normal host.
 Amazon s3 has an API to allow this if you have WHM access.

-These security measures are what we’ve implemented as standard protocol at Marketeering Group
+We’ve implemented security measures such as these as standard protocol at Marketeering Group.